Lanchu2hen9/CCLanchuBlog/posts/Tenth-blog-post.md

 }

 function Emily() {
   let sentence = "I listen to the manufactured shell, And wonder if the ocean within will tell, Is this conch a mere mimicry or not, A reflection, a story, or a thought?
 I feel the blemishes on the shell, Are these signs of the sea so true, Or just impressions passing through?
 Each mark, each spot, each little flaw, A tale of time, a history raw.
-These imperfections, deep and round—Do they hold the truth we’ve found? ";
+These imperfections, deep and round—Do they hold the truth we’ve found?";

     let words = RiTa.tokenize(sentence);
     let pos = RiTa.pos(sentence);